 Many tourists come to Con Dao for the famous Hang Duong Cemetery.
 This place is home to about two thousand deceased Vietnamese soldiers and a hero named Ms. Vo Thi Sau.
 In fact, people usually come to visit the cemetery at 0 a.m. to show their respect for her.
 However, if you want to have the best place for worship, it’s ideal to come at around 10 p.m.

 Talking about Ms. Vo Thi Sau, Con Dao island is where she is executed and buried particularly at Hang Duong Cemetery.
 Her biography can be summarized as follow:

 - Vo Thi Sau (1933-1952) was a guerrilla in the Vietnam War against the French, who repeatedly carried out assassinations aimed at French officers and the Vietnamese who had collaborated effectively with the French colonial authorities in South Vietnam.

 She was arrested and executed by the French military court when she was under 18.

 The Vietnamese government honored her as a symbol of heroism during the French Resistance and posthumously awarded her the title of Hero of the People’s Armed Forces in 1993.

-Now, Con Dao is heaven to Vietnam because of the beautiful landscapes and vast beaches.
+Now, Con Dao is heaven in Vietnam because of the beautiful landscapes and vast beaches.
 At Con Dao, beauty is truly everywhere!